 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Micropenis is very rare, affecting about 0.6% of people worldwide.
-In the United States, approximately 1.5 in 10,000 newborns are born with micropenises.
+Micropenis is very rare.
+It affects about 0.6% of people worldwide.
+In the U.S., approximately 1.5 in 10,000 newborns have a micropenis at birth.

-The most common micropenis symptom in babies is a penis that measures less than 0.75 inches when gently stretched.
-In adults, a penis that measures 3.67 inches or less when gently stretched is a micropenis.
+The most common micropenis symptom in a baby is a penis that measures less than 0.75 inches (1.9 centimeters) after it has been gently stretched.
+In adults, a penis that measures 2.95 inches (7.5 centimeters) or less after it has been gently stretched is a micropenis.

 Advertisement

-Some people with micropenises may have a lower sperm count, but this isn’t always the case.
+Some people who have a micropenis may have a lower sperm count (oligospermia).
+But this isn’t always the case.

-Hypogonadotropic hypogonadism occurs when your hypothalamus (the part of your brain that controls your autonomous nervous system and pituitary gland) doesn’t secrete the hormones that stimulate your testicles to produce testosterone.
-This process is necessary for normal maturation and reproductive function.
+Male hypogonadism is the most common cause of micropenis.
+It occurs when your hypothalamus (the part of your brain that controls your autonomic nervous system and pituitary gland) doesn’t secrete the hormones that stimulate the testicles to produce testosterone.

-Your healthcare provider can diagnose micropenis with a physical examination.
+A healthcare provider can diagnose a micropenis during a physical exam.
 They’ll gently stretch your penis and measure it.
-The number is then compared to the size range of your particular age group.
+They’ll then compare the measurement to the size range of your particular age group.

 People of all ages can benefit from micropenis treatment.
 But the chances of success are greater if a healthcare provider diagnoses and treats the condition in infancy.

-If your baby has a micropenis, your healthcare provider may refer you to a pediatric urologist or endocrinologist.
+If your baby has a micropenis, their provider may refer you to a pediatric urologist or endocrinologist.

 The first line of treatment is usually a short course of testosterone.
-This therapy tests the ability of the penis to respond to the growth hormone.
+This therapy tests the ability of your penis to respond to the growth hormone.

-Your healthcare provider may recommend testosterone injections or testosterone skin gel.
-Studies show that penile growth is good with testosterone treatment in many infants, but whether the growth continues during puberty and adulthood isn’t known.
-You shouldn’t try testosterone injections or skin gels unless they’re prescribed by your healthcare provider.
+A healthcare provider may recommend testosterone injections or testosterone skin gel.
+Penile growth is good in many infants who receive testosterone treatment.
+But providers aren’t sure whether the growth continues during puberty and adulthood.
+You shouldn’t try testosterone injections or skin gels unless a provider prescribes them.

 Advertisement

-If you’re an adult concerned about micropenis, talk to your healthcare provider.
-They can refer you to a urologist.
+If you’re an adult and have concerns about a micropenis, talk to a primary care provider.
+They can help diagnose micropenis, if necessary, and refer you to a urologist.

 Advertisement